vglazer/vglazer.github.io/_posts/2025-07-22-gemini-cli-notes.md

 ```
 - If you run  `gemini` _outside_ `myproject`:
   - You will authenticate using a Gemini API key, as per `~/.gemini/settings.json`
-  - The API key will be read from `~/.gemini/.env`.
-If you comment `GEMINI_API_KEY` out you will get an error and `gemini` will fail to launch.
+  - The API key will be read from `~/.gemini/.env` (commenting out `GEMINI_API_KEY`will result in an error).
   - Sandboxing will be enabled, as per `~/.gemini/settings.json`.
-  - Since no sandboxing methodology was specified explicitly, `sandbox-exec` will be used (the default, on a Mac).
+  - Since no sandboxing methodology was specified explicitly, `sandbox-exec` will be used (the Mac default).
-  - The Seatbelt profile will be `permissive-open` (the default).
+  - The Seatbelt profile used will be `permissive-open` (the default).
-  - The model will be Gemini 2.5 Flash Lite, as per `~/.gemini/.env`.
+  - The model used will be Gemini 2.5 Flash Lite, as per `~/.gemini/.env`.
-  - The default set of tools will be availalbe.
-Run the `/tools` REPL command to list them.
+  - The default tool set will be availalbe.
+Run the `/tools` REPL command to confirm.
-  - The instructional context will generally consist of the user-level context in `~/.gemini/GEMINI.md`, unless other GEMINI.md files are picked up based on your current working directory.
+  - The instructional context should consist of the user-level context in `~/.gemini/GEMINI.md` alone, unless other `GEMINI.md` files happen to have been picked up based on your current working directory.
 Run the `/memory show` REPL command to confirm.
 - On the other hand, if you `cd myproject; gemini`:
   - You will authenticate using your Google account, as per `myproject/.gemini/settings.json`.
-  - Since there is no need for an API key, commenting out `GEMINI_API_KEY` in `~/.gemini/.env` has no effect.
+  - Since there is no need for an API key, commenting out `GEMINI_API_KEY` in `~/.gemini/.env` won't have an effect.
-  - The Seatbelt profile used will be `myproject/.gemini/sandbox-macos-custom.sb`, as per `myproject/.gemini/.env`.
+  - The Seatbelt profile used will be `myproject/.gemini/sandbox-macos-custom.sb`, as dictated by `myproject/.gemini/.env`.
-  - Irrespective of what `~/.gemini/.env` says, the model will be Gemini 2.5 Flash Pro (the default), even though you didn't specify `GEMINI_MODEL` in `myproject/.gemini/.env`.
+  - Irrespective of what `~/.gemini/.env` says, the model used will be Gemini 2.5 Pro (the default), even though you didn't specify `GEMINI_MODEL` in `myproject/.gemini/.env`.
+Since `gemini` finds `myproject/.gemini/.env` first, the contents of `~/.gemini/.env` are irrelevant.
   - `ShellTool` won't be available, per `myproject/.gemini/settings.json`.
-Run the `/tools` REPL command to confirm that `"Shell"` does not appear.
+Run the `/tools` REPL command to confirm.
   - The instructional context will be a combination of user-level context from `~/.gemini/GEMINI.md`, project-specific context from `myproject/GEMINI.md` and  module-specific context from `myproject/some_module/GEMINI.md`.
 Run the `/memory show` REPL command to confirm.
-  - Since command-line argument take precedence over `settings.json` and `.env` files, even after you `cd myproject` you can still turn off sandboxing via `gemini --sandbox false` or explicitly select a different model via `gemini --model gemini-2.0-pro`.
+  - Since command-line argument take precedence over `settings.json` and `.env` files, even after you `cd myproject` you can still:
+    - Turn off sandboxing via `gemini --sandbox false`
+    - Explicitly select a different model via `gemini --model gemini-2.5-flash`.

 ## Appendix: Configuration Layer Processing
-We can use sandboxing to illustrate the order in which Gemini CLI processes configuration layers, since it's off by default and can alternatively be turned on via `settings.json` files, `.env` files and command-line arguments:
+We can use sandboxing to illustrate the order in which Gemini CLI processes "configuration layers", since sandboxing is off by default and can alternatively be turned on via `settings.json` files, `.env` files and command-line arguments:

 - Create an empty project directory: `mkdir -p ~/junk/myproject`.
 - `cd ~/junk/myproject` so that `myproject` is your current project.